-In a speech delivered before the New York Association for Business Economics in New York City on February 3, Governor Kevin Warsh of the Federal Reserve declared that it is “a time for choosing” for the US economy.
+In a speech delivered before the New York Association for Business Economics in New York City on February 3, Governor Kevin Warsh of the Federal Reserve declared that it is “a time for choosing” for the American economy.
 “Efficacy,” said Warsh, “not convenience, should be the foremost goal of policymakers.”

 The youngest member of the Federal Reserve’s board of governors pointed out that a “broader understanding of what occurred” is required before any effective reform can be passed.
 Where his boss continues to cite “regulatory failure” when pressed on the causes of the recession, Warsh referred to “a multitude of flawed private and public practices.”
 Specifically, the so-called government-sponsored enterprises Fannie Mae and Freddie Mac “were given license and direction to take excessive risks,” according to Warsh.

 The private sector is not free of blame, said Warsh, and he believes that “the financial architecture requires additional reforms to mitigate the too-big-to-fail problem.”
 No bank, he stressed, should be “too big to fail.”
 “The growing specter of government support threatens to weaken market discipline, confuse price signals, and create a class of institutions that operate under different rules of the game.
 This state,” he warned, “is not acceptable.”

 To address the problem, Warsh sees a number of options: First, the sharing of information.
 “Stakeholders can then make better informed judgments of potential risks and rewards.”
 Second, more robust competition.
 “Market entry and market exit can be a more effective means of developing a stronger, more resilient financial system.”

 Competition is undermined when a privileged class of financial firms has the implicit support of the government.
 No firm ought to be entitled to favored consideration by regulators or government policy.